aproano2/item-catalog/README.md

 $ pip install -r requirements.txt
 ```

 To run the application, you are required to have your own Google API secrets.
-To get started, please go to this [link] (https://console.developers.google.com/apis/credentials).
+To get started, please go to this [link](https://console.developers.google.com/apis/credentials).
 Detailed documentation can be found [here](https://developers.google.com/identity/protocols/OAuth2).
 The activity catalog application requires that the `Authorized JavaScript origins` and the `Authorized redirect URIs` are set.

 Once you have successfully created your cretendials, please download the JSON file from Google and name it `client_secrets.json`.
 A sample file is included in this repo for reference.

 To initialize the database run:

 ```
-$ python database_setup.p
+$ python database_setup.py
 ```

 If you want to add some data examples, please run: